gitter-badger/dashboard-4/README.md

 IIIb.
 If you don't have git installed, download the files, extract them and point the terminal to that location using cd

 IV.
+Install bower with $ su - && npm install -g bower

+V. Open a terminal in assignly/public and run a bower update to ensure all components are up to date

+VI.
+Switch back to /assignly and run meteor update to ensure all packages are up to date

-In the terminal window, run 'meteor' and enjoy.
+VII.
+Start meteor and enjoy.
 You are now running a local version of my app.

 ### Got suggestions ?
 Spin your own branch and I'll check it.